SuperGalaxy0901/Streamlit-OpenAI-Chatbot/README.md

 # RAG System with OpenAI and Streamlit 🤖📄

-Welcome to the **RAG System** (Retrieve and Generate) — an innovative AI-powered chatbot that leverages the OpenAI Assistant API and Streamlit to provide real-time, context-aware answers based on user-uploaded documents.
+Welcome to the **RAG System** (Retrieve and Generate) — Innovative AI-powered chatbot that leverages the OpenAI Assistant API and Streamlit to provide real-time, context-aware answers based on user-uploaded documents.

 ## Features ✨